 Bio

 Vanessa Anspaugh, is a choreographer/performance based artist.
-She was born and raised in Los Angeles, CA amongst an eclectic family of artists, affected by the vast urban landscape and Pacific Ocean.
+She was born and raised in the unceded land of the Tongva & Chumash (also known as Los Angeles, CA) amongst an eclectic family of artists, affected by the vast urban landscape and Pacific Ocean.
 The numerous paradigms of paradox existing in Los Angeles in the 80’s and 90’s made vibrant and stark impressions on her as a meandering child of this particular time and place.
 In 2001, she relocated to New York where she based herself for the better part of the last two decades.
-As a performer, Anspaugh has worked for Sara Shelton Mann, Taylor Mac, Faye Driscoll, Aretha Aoki, Juliette Mapp, Robbinschilds, and devynn emory.
-She was deeply influenced by her one year with MGM GRAND (Modern Garage Movement) collaborating with Jmy Leary and Biba Bell with whom she toured the western coast.
-In 2017, she was a Bessie nominee for Most Outstanding Production (The End of Men) as well as a NEFA NDP (National Dance Project) 2020 grant finalist (Aggression Confession).
+As a performer, Anspaugh has worked for Taylor Mac, Sara Shelton Mann, Aretha Aoki, Faye Driscoll, Juliette Mapp, Robbinschilds, and devynn emory.
+She was deeply influenced by her one year with MGM GRAND (Modern Garage Movement) collaborating with Jmy Leary and Biba Bell with whom she toured the western coast and her collaborations with visual artists such as, SWOON, Every Ocean Hughes and Amber Bemak.
+She is a two-time Bessie Award Nominee for both Most Outstanding Choreographer (morning after mournings) of 2023 and Most Outstanding Production (The End of Men).

-Over the last year, Anspaugh has made four new works, all under the subject of deaths that come too soon; Funerals for the Ocean, Early Mournings, Late Mournings and now mourning after mornings which premiers at New York Live Arts November 10-12.
-Collaborators for this work are: Anna Azrieli, Rebecca Serrell, maura nguyễn donohue, Laura Osterhaus Rosenstone, Jo Warren, C Anthony-Green, Umechi Born, and Pia, along with composer Leslie Alison, lighting designer Kathy Couch, and dramaturgical support by Mike Mikos.
+Over the last several years, Anspaugh has made four new works, all under the subject of deaths that come too soon; Funerals for the Ocean, Early Mournings, Late Mournings and now mourning after mornings which premiered at New York Live Arts November 10-12.
+Collaborators for this work are: Anna Azrieli, Rebecca Serell, maura nguyễn donohue, Laura Osterhaus Rosenstone, Jo Warren, C Anthony-Green, Umechi Born, and Pia, along with composer Soraya Odishoo, lighting designer & Scenographer Kathy Couch, and dramaturgical support by Mike Mikos.

 Collaborators on each of the other pieces include: Asher Woodworth, Molly McBride, Meredith Bove, Sonya Marx, Syd Schwartz, Maya Laliberte, Chloe London, Erin Kouwe, El Walton, Kati Payne, Nadia Granados, Caitlin Scholl, Allie James, Kristen Stake, Meghan Fredrick, Isa Pereira-Tosado, Isabella Kemp, Tegan Mara, Quinn Coolidge, Mara Kelly & Dramaturg Mike Mikos.